Adramelech-dev/niby-discord-bot/README.md

 > A file called `.env.test` is also included, which serves to start the bot with an exclusive configuration for __testing__ or __development__ without affecting the main configuration.

 When you have the bot configured and its modules installed, you can turn it on using `npm run start` or if you want to turn it on in development mode you can use `npm run dev`.

+### 🛠️ Auto Recovery Music System
+Niby has an auto recovery music system that allows you to recover the music playback in case of a crash or unexpected shutdown.
+This system will automatically resume the last played track when the bot is restarted.

+Here is an example:

 ### 🔨 Creating Commands (HYBRID)